diegodoumecq/joymap/README.md

   * For each stick you have { value, pressed, justChanged, invertX, invertY }.
 They behave similarly to the buttons but the value itself is not a number but an object { x, y }
   * **x** and **y** are both numbers between -1 and 1
   * **invertX** and **invertY** do what it says on the tin and invert the individual axis of each stick independently
+* **player.buttonBindings**
+* **player.stickBindings**
+* **player.parsedGamepad**
+* **player.buttonAliases**
+* **player.stickAliases**

 ### Bindings

 JoyMap handles the raw gamepad inputs through the buttonBindings and stickBindings.
+They may look like aliases but they are not constrained by the classical XInput mappings and will allow either the developer or the player to change the bindings to suit their particular gamepad mapping.

 The main interactions with these data structures are through the functions:

 * **buttonRebindOnPress(inputName, callback = noop, allowDuplication = false)**
   * Once called, JoyMap waits for the next button to be pressed and sets the input named to that press